psi1703/otp-relay-psi/UPDATE-PIPELINE.md

 1. Edit files in the GitHub repo
 2. Push to `main`
-3. GitHub Actions runs on the self-hosted Pi runner
+3. GitHub Actions runs on the self-hosted runner
 4. Only the matching workflow is triggered
 5. Only the allowed files for that workflow are updated on the server

-This means normal updates should **not** require manually SSHing into the Pi to copy files around.
+This means normal updates should **not** require manually SSHing into the server to copy files around.

-The key Pi locations are:
+The key server locations are:

 ```bash
 ~/actions-runner